Film & Documentary

 - All The Wild Horses - A Way of Life1:15

 - Borrowed Time - Borrowed Time – Main Theme1:57

 Barnett’s catalogue of composed music covers the spectrum from scores for independent film, documentary to television and corporate campaigns.

-His most recent music score credits include the two Holocaust themed documentaries, ‘Getting Away With Murder(s)‘ (2021) and additional music for ‘Speer Goes To Hollywood‘ (2020) and the ALS themed documentary, ‘There’s a Hole in My Bucket’, narrated by Benedict Cumberbatch.
+His most recent music score credits include the two Holocaust themed documentaries, ‘Getting Away With Murder(s)‘ (2021) and additional music for ‘Speer Goes To Hollywood‘ (2020); ‘Joy Womack: The White Swan‘ (2021) about the first American ballerina to train and dance with the Bolshoi Ballet and the ALS themed documentary, ‘There’s a Hole in My Bucket’, narrated by Benedict Cumberbatch.
 In 2018 he scored ‘A Dose of Happiness’, the feature-length film adaptation of Bulgarian journalist, Vesela Toteva’s biography, ‘Downfall and Salvation’.
 ‘Confessions of a former heroin addict’.